 Ford County is committed to protecting the job rights of employees absent on military leave.
-In accordance with federal and state law, it is the County's policy that no employee or prospective employee will be subjected to any form of discrimination on the basis of that person's membership in or obligation to perform service for any of the Uniformed Services of the United States.
-Specifically, no person will be denied employment, reemployment, promotion or other benefit of employment on the basis of such membership.
+In accordance with federal and state law, it is the County's policy that no employee or prospective employee will be subjected to any form of discrimination based on that person's membership in or obligation to perform service for any of the Uniformed Services of the United States.
+Specifically, no person will be denied employment, reemployment, promotion, or other benefit of employment based on such membership.
 Furthermore, no person will be subjected to retaliation or adverse employment action because such person has exercised his or her rights under applicable law or County policy.
 If any employee believes that he or she has been subjected to discrimination in violation of County policy, the employee should immediately contact your Elected Official/Appointed Official.